patrickbucher/learning-rust/diary.md

+# Day 11 (2024-04-04)

+I read chapter 9 on error handling, which introduces the `?` operator I stumbled upon recently.
+I have to adopt that one into daily use!

 # Day 10 (2024-04-03)

 I read chapter 8 on collections.
 In order to complete the exercises, I figured out how to structure a project with multiple binary crates.
 The exercises at the end of the chapter were rather tricky, but (therefore) also useful.

+I also did a couple of exercises and continued with the Rustlings.

 # Day 9 (2024-04-02)